To go directly to the holidays database

 date, at the right

-and open dining (eat when you like, with new people every night), good food, relaxed smart casual ambience plus a gregarious and
+and open dining (eat when you like, with new people every night) and great food; and finally a relaxed smart-casual ambience among a gregarious and well-travelled target audience.

-We are very fortunate to have travelled on every continent (apart from Antarctica), and to have set foot in a total of 103 countries or territories
+We are very fortunate to have set foot on every continent (apart from Antarctica), and to have travelled to the outermost fringes of our planet: Alaska/the Yukon, Greenland/Iceland, North Cape, Khabarovsk/Japan, Milford Sound [NZ], Cape Agulhas [SA] and Ushuaia [Tierra del Fuego], and a great many places in between.
+We have visited a total of 104 countries or territories

 , which are now countries in their own right (Georgia, Estonia, Croatia, Slovenia, Slovakia etc